 95 | Buy all white sheets & towels.

-Buying all white sheet sets and towels can simplify your life as a mom because then you can wash them all in a large load on hot and add bleach to keep the whites white as needed.
+Buying all white sheet sets and towels can simplify your life as a mom because then you can wash them all in a large load on hot and add bleach to keep the whites, white.

 96 | Get a mini car vacuum.